evant/kotlin-inject/CONTRIBUTING.md

 ## Testing

 Tests are broken up into two parts.
 The ones in `integration-test` test the behavior of the generated code is correct for various features.
 The ones in `compiler-test` test the output of the compiler.
-Currently, these are quite slow as they generate a whole gradle project and are only used for testing error messages.

 To debug the compiler, you can write the code you want to test and then run
  ```